 Books which are essential course reading are held in the Key Texts Collection on the ground floor.
 You can borrow a Key Texts item for up to 4 hours during the day, or overnight from 18:00 until 10:00 the following day.

 Clicking Find It @ York in a database will check YorSearch to see if we have a copy of what you've found.

 We can't afford to buy a copy of everything ever.
 If we don't have what you need, here are some options:

-Digital versions of most exam papers back to 2004 are available to University of York members via York Digital Library (YODL).
+Digital versions of most exam papers from 2004 to present day are available to University of York members via York Digital Library (YODL).

 Go to http://dlib.york.ac.uk and log in (top right) using your University user name and password.

 Use the Browse tab to locate Computer Science exam papers.

 When literature searching you will need to include research papers, which you can find via online databases.
 This allows you to search from multiple journals at the same time.

 For tips on how to run an efficient and effective search, visit our search skills webpages.

 Access to 25 British Standards is available in My Custom Collections.
 The link below takes you directly to the list.